JasonRoesbeke/WorkRecordPlugin/README.md

 To Do:
-- ADAPT 2.0!
 - ISOv4Plugin
 - Export properties:
   - More simplified
   - Compression option
     - Protobuf?
     - ZipUtil?
-  - ReferenceIds of which WorkRecords to export only
   - ...
 - ProductDto
 - UserRoleDto